-UV is still a popular choice, however, as it adds maximum vibrancy to the packaging, it is quick to produce and has a lower cost per unit.
+However, it adds maximum vibrancy to the packaging, it is quick to produce and has a lower cost per unit.

-Let’s take a closer look!
+Let’s take a closer look at what is available.

 Gloss Varnish (Little Gloss) / No-Coating

 Businesses are becoming more inclined to add more design elements to their shipping boxes to leverage marketing opportunities.

 In addition, because the thickness of the corrugated material is enough to protect the products inside, the additional coating may not be needed.

-Businesses that use lamination on their shipping boxes are usually ones with very intricate details on their packaging and use it as a means to fully maximize their artwork appearance that digital printing can’t do.
+Businesses that use lamination on their shipping boxes are usually ones with very intricate details on their packaging and use it as a means to fully maximize their artwork appearance that digital printing simply can’t do.

-Luxury (High End)
+Luxury (High End) Coatings

 It is a no-brainer that matte lamination is the most popular choice for this type of packaging.

-For one, the appearance of this particular finishing is widely known for its elegance and class (which is typically what most luxury brands want to achieve).
+For one, the appearance of this particular finishing is widely known for its elegance (which is typically what most luxury brands want to achieve).

-It is also the best coating to use when incorporating special processes into your boxes such as embossing, foil stamping and spot UV.
+It is also the best coating to use when incorporating special processes into your boxes such as embossing, foil stamping, and spot UV.

 If you simply have more than enough budget to invest in your packaging design that requires more unique elements, you can also opt for special coatings.